ThomasT75/uinput/README.md

 2024-04-13: Release 1.8.0 adds 2 new functions in gamepad.go for trigger force (one for each trigger)

 2024-04-13: Release 1.8.1 fix missing absMin and absMax (might break API result but can't test it)

+2024-08-02: Release 1.9.0 adds Rumble support for gamepad.go follow the example for more info and the bulk of force-feedback code is implemented in uinput.go so it is as easy as it gets to add this feature to other devices

 TODO
 ----